 Healthcare Easy Access for Rural community via Telemedicine

-The mission towards Technology-Driven Cost-Effective Healthcare Delivery in the Rural and Underserved Areas to improve access to Healthcare particularly started in India and a vision to expand Globally.
+The mission toward Technology-Driven Cost-Effective Healthcare Delivery in the Rural and Underserved Areas to improve access to Healthcare particularly started in India and a vision to expand Globally.
 Project HEART meets WHEELS Principles to Provide Livelihood which Creates employment and livelihood for service providers and Sustainability by generating operating costs and a small revenue for expansion.
-The Healthcare Challenge aims for affordable health care to India's Billion-Plus People presents enormous challenges particularly in rural places.
+The Healthcare Challenge aims for affordable health care for India's Billion-Plus People and presents enormous challenges, particularly in rural places.
 These challenges are further exacerbated by poverty, lack of education, inadequate infrastructure in the field of water supply, road transportation, and limited access to preventive health services, diagnostic facilities, clinics, hospitals, pharmacies, and sanitation.

-To Know More About - HEART Model/Project - Click Here
+To Know More About - the HEART Model/Project - Click Here

 We have formed a broad collaboration with The American Association of Physicians of Indian Origin (AAPI) and Project SEVAK to pull our joint resources and complementary skills for the challenges facing the Indian healthcare system today.
 WHEELS SEVAK projects will be based on AAPI’s existing Health monitoring program, Project SEVAK, in the villages of Gujarat.
 The immediate goals are to support project SEVAK’s growth initiatives while incorporating new technologies to provide better access to medicine/care in rural villages of India (telemedicine, etc.)